Ivy League

 ![]() |

-During the early 1960s, Dartmouth was using white helmet shells with three stripes (green/white/green) and with uniform numerals of some unknown color (probably green or black) on the sides of the helmets.
+During the early 1960s Dartmouth used white helmet shells with three stripes (green/white/green) and with uniform numbers of some unknown color (probably green or black) on the sides of the helmets.

 HARVARD